atomist-skills/github-auto-rebase-skill/README.md

 <!---atomist-skill-readme:start--->

-Automatically rebase a pull request branch if there are branches to the base branch.

-## Configuration
+Any push to the base branch of a pull request branch will cause a rebase.
+For example, if open pull request branch `v2` has base branch `master`, and someone pushes a change to `master`, then `v2` will be rebased with the new commit(s) to `master`.

-### Enable Auto-Rebase
+### **Enable auto-rebase**

-To enable auto-rebasing, the following label has to be assigned to the pull request:
+To enable auto-rebasing, add this label to the pull request:

- * `auto-rebase:on-push`
+- `auto-rebase:on-push`

-### Label Management

-The rebase label is automatically added to configured repositories when a pull request gets raised.
+The label is automatically added to the repository when this skill is enabled, and the label added to each new pull request.

+## **Configuration**

+### Which repositories

+By default, this skill will be enabled for all repositories in all organizations you have connected.
+To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

 <!---atomist-skill-readme:end--->